Ben74x/devfolio/content/blog/Does DSA Really Help as a Big Data Person/index.md

 DSA isn't some academic hoop to jump through.
 It is the invisible foundation of every single big data system.
 When you understand DSA, you don't just use Spark or Kafka, you know why they work, where they break, and how to fix them.

-## Where DSA Hides in Your Big Data Stack

 Let's peel back the curtain and look at how DSA secretly powers the tools you use every day.

 ### Hash Tables: The Unsung Hero of Spark